maked0n1an/backpack-volume-checker/README_en.md

 [![Telegram channel](https://img.shields.io/endpoint?url=https://runkit.io/damiankrawczyk/telegram-badge/branches/master?url=https://t.me/crypto_maked0n1an)](https://t.me/crypto_maked0n1an)

 <h2>Description</h2>

-The bot is created to check the volume in BackPack.
-All data from the console is written to main.log.
-The code is executed asynchronously, the data does not match 100% with the site.
+The bot is created to check the volume in [Backpack](https://backpack.exchange/refer/maked0n1an) All data from the console is written to 'user_data/logs/main.log'.
+The code is executed asynchronously, the data matches 100% with the site.

 For work you need to insert:
 - cookies in 'input_data/cookies';
 - proxies in 'input_data/proxies.txt';
 - account names in 'input_data/account_names.txt' (optionally, read 'input_data/config.py')

-Logs will be displayer in 'user_data/logs' folder
 Fork from the author: https://github.com/3asyPe/backpack-volume-checker

 How to get a cookie?